iguana-debugger/MacIguana/README.md

 To load in new changes when editing your assembly file, press the reload button in the toolbar.
 This resets the emulator state and loads in the file again.

+# Accessibility

+MacIguana has been tested with VoiceOver, and should be usable by VoiceOver users.
+This includes labels on UI elements, ensuring that data is read out correctly, and announcing when the emulator starts and stops.
+If you have any suggestions for improving accessibility, please open a GitHub issue.

 # Reporting Issues

 If you run into any issues with MacIguana, please open a GitHub issue.
 If possible, please provide a `.s` file that reproduces the issue - note that sharing coursework directly is not allowed and could be considered academic misconduct.